GeorgiTerziev02/achieving-real-time-communication/README.md

   - node.js, python
   - node.js uses [libuv](https://libuv.org/)
   - you can still offload work to worked threads
-  - more complex programming model
   - https://nodejs.org/en/learn/asynchronous-work/event-loop-timers-and-nexttick
+  - pros
     - can handle more connections - scalable
     - low memory
+  - cons
+    - try not to block the main thread
+    - more complex programming model

 What we will discuss
 - Short polling - repeating checks every X seconds.